 - Closed-toed shoes are a must.
-Look for bike-specific shoes or something with good sole grip.
+Look for bike-specific shoes or something with a good sole grip.
 Think skateboard shoes (which work well), or a grippy athletic shoe.
 Depending on trail conditions your shoes are liable to get muddy!
 Wear an older pair if you’re in between two options!

 - Helmet.
 Helmets are required in the Stratton Bike Park, and almost all downhill bike parks.
-A full-face helmet is not required but is recommended for first-time riders, and usually preferred by downhill bikers.
+A full-face helmet is not required but is recommended for first-time riders, and is usually preferred by downhill bikers.

-- Goggles, Sunglasses or Eye protection
+- Goggles, Sunglasses, or Eye protection

-- Gloves, Knee Pads and Elbow Pads are optional but always recommended.
+- Gloves, Knee Pads, and Elbow Pads are optional but always recommended.